GenesisFR/DS1TroubleshootingGuide/README.md

 ## Play windowed

 Add the "fullscreen=false" launch parameter (see the following instructions for [shortcuts](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#Desktop_shortcuts), [Steam](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#Steam) or [GOG Galaxy](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#GOG_Galaxy_2.0)) or in the config file (see method 3 of [Use unsupported resolutions](#use-unsupported-resolutions)).

-Note: the instructions from [Increase UI size](#increase-ui-size) will not work in windowed mode.

 ## Play Yesterhaven map in SP